Cefaly the Transcutaneous Electrical Stimulator of Supraorbital Nerve

-Cefaly Migraine Cranial TENS fights Migraines, Headaches and Stress
+Cefaly Anti-Migraine TENS fights Migraines, Headaches and Stress

 Cefaly Migraine TENS delivers advanced external neurostimulation treatment for drug free relief of pain associated with Migraines, Headaches and Stress.
 Cefaly is a cranial TENS medical device utilising established neurostimulation therapy principles in a novel design applied to the forehead to prevent and treat chronic and recurrent headaches.
 Cefaly relieves pain and suffering caused by migraines, tension headaches, cluster headaches and stress related headaches.
 Cefaly can also help people experiencing painful discomfort of trigeminal neuralgia and frontal sinusitis.
 Since its launch in 2008, there are now over fifty thousands of Cefaly units in use, successfully helping the users to combat migraines. headaches and stress.

 Cefaly is a Medical Device Class 2a (CE0499) under MDD 93/42/EEC (European Medical Devices Standards).
-In the USA, Cefaly has recently gained FDA approval.
+In the USA, Cefaly gained FDA clearance.
+More recently, in June 2016 in the UK, the National Institute of Clinical Excellence (NICE) issued its recommendations for clinicians wishing to include Cefaly amongst their anti-migraine interventions.

-Please note: We do not ship Cefaly Cranial TENS to the USA!
+Please note: We do not ship Cefaly to the USA!

 Research on the effectiveness and safety of Cefaly continues with wealth of positive data supporting the efficacy of Cefaly in migraine prevention growing.The following clinical survey study paper was recently published in the Journal of Headache and Pain: